signalfx/integrations/aws/README.md

 To use a CloudWatch metric in a plot, you must always specify the metric name along with a filter for `stat` that is appropriate to the metric you have chosen.
 For example, if you are using the metric `NetworkPacketsIn`, per the AWS CloudWatch documentation for EC2 metrics, the only statistics that are meaningful are Minimum, Maximum and Average, so you should choose the dimension stat with a value of either `lower`, `upper` or `mean`, respectively, depending on which statistic you want to use.

 When syncing data from CloudWatch to SignalFx a 60-second sampling period is used.
-See [CloudWatch documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for more detailed information.
+See <a target="_blank" href="http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html">CloudWatch documentation</a> for more detailed information.

 ##### AWS namespaces